ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    `DW_OP_aspace_deref` pops top two stack entries, an address A and
 >    an address space identifier ASPACE.
 The address A must be an
->    integral value which represents the offset into the address space
+>    integral value that represents the offset into the address space
 >    ASPACE.
 The address space ASPACE must be an integral type value
 >    that represents a target architecture specific address space
 >    identifier.
 A data item whose size is the size of the generic